-- (a) Review existing national initiatives and good practice in the fields of education for citizenship, peace, human rights, humanitarian norms, pedagogy and psychosocial support; analyse current curricula and textbooks, looking at the local, national, regional and global dimensions, as well as teaching practice and teacher training and support, including the work of NGOs. - (b) Undertake a scoping study with key stakeholders examining policy options for the whole area of education for citizenship from local to global in the light of national needs, constraints, good practice and regional and international experience.
+- (a) Review existing national initiatives and good practice in the fields of education for citizenship, conflict resolution, peace, human rights, humanitarian norms, pedagogy and psychosocial support; analyse current curricula and textbooks, looking at the local, national, regional and global dimensions, as well as teaching practice and teacher training and support, including the work of NGOs. - (b) Undertake a scoping study with key stakeholders examining policy options in the light of national needs, constraints, and good practice in the light of regional and international experience.
 Include stakeholder viewpoints on appropriate titles and sub-titles for this area of work. - (c) Hold a design workshop to review this study and identify policy options in collaboration with key national stakeholders and drawing on regional and international experience.